joelvh/eventide-bootstrapper/README.md

 ## Philosophy

+**You need a foundation in distributed systems to use Eventide and be successful.**

 * Avoid overriding methods like the plague for the most part - that, and the use of `super`
 * If we end up with something that requires comments to be clear, we re-write it until it’s clear
 * About maintaining multiple gems in one repository: We keep things that are separate, separate.
 It’s the laws of software physics that dictate the structure, rather than developer convenience, etc